 5. Upload video to your listing

-One of the best ways to make your Google My Business listing stand out is to include visuals.
+One of the best ways to optimize Google My Business listings is to include visuals.
 Businesses with photos actually receive 42% more requests for directions and 35% more click-throughs to their websites than businesses without photos.

 Now, Google is giving you even more options to include engaging visual content by supporting video.
 You can upload videos up to 30 seconds long to your listing.
 Just make sure they are 720p quality or higher and less than 100 MB in size.